 Elderly (≥ 65 years)

 No dose adjustment necessary.

-There is no relevant use of vernakalant in children and adolescents < 18 years of age in the current indication and therefore it should not be used in this population.
+There is no relevant use of vernakalant in children and adolescents < 18 years of age for rapid conversion of recent onset atrial fibrillation to sinus rhythm and therefore it should not be used in this population.

 Method of administration